wp-plugins/daves-wordpress-live-search/readme.txt

 = 3.0 =

-Thank you for upgrading to Dave's WordPress Live Search version 3.0.

-This release fixes bugs and adds some exciting new features I've been wanting for a long time.

-* A Canvas/VML-based spinner replaces the transparent .gif.
-Looks better, animates more smoothly
-* Italian and Spanish translations (WordPress translators rock!)
+Version 3.0 includes many bug fixes and improvements, including:

+* New translations: Turkish (tr_TR), French (fr_FR), Dutch (nl_NL) translation, Polish (pl_PL), Portugese (pt_PT), Italian (it_IT), Spanish (es_ES)
+* Canvas/VML-based spinner for better looks on high-DPI displays
-* New hooks & filters for programmers to interface with this plugin
+* Added hooks & filters for people to plug into DWLS
-* Fixed a regex parsing issue when permalinks aren't enabled
-* I improved the method of getting the first thumbnail when no "post thumbnail" is defined
-* There's a new checkbox on the "advanced" screen to enable/disable content filtering when finding thumbnails.
 * Support for multiple search boxes (finally!)
-* You can now click anywhere in the result box to go to that result
+* You can now click anywhere in the result (instead of just the title)
-* WP E-Commerce is officially supported again, thanks to it's developers adoption of custom post types!
+* WP E-Commerce is officially supported again
+* Completely rewritten caching for better performance

+For a complete list of changes, see [the changelog](http://wordpress.org/extend/plugins/daves-wordpress-live-search/changelog/).

 = 2.6 =
 This release fixes the horizontal positioning bug in v2.5.